Yelp/elastalert/docs/source/ruletypes.rst

 For example, if the custom subject is "foo occured at bar", and "foo" is the value field X in the match, you can set ``jira_ignore_in_title`` to "X" and it will only bump tickets with "bar" in the subject.
 Defaults to false.

-``jira_ignore_in_title``: ElastAlert will attempt to remove the value for this field from the JIRA subject when searching for tickets to bump.
+``jira_ignore_in_title``: ElastAlert will attempt to remove the value for this field from the Jira subject when searching for tickets to bump.
 See ``jira_bump_tickets`` description above for an example.

 ``jira_max_age``: If ``jira_bump_tickets`` is true, the maximum age of a ticket, in days, such that ElastAlert will comment on the ticket